PivotPHP/website/_docs/events.md

 # Events

-HelixPHP provides a simple yet powerful event system that allows you to subscribe to and listen for various events that occur in your application.
+PivotPHP provides a simple yet powerful event system that allows you to subscribe to and listen for various events that occur in your application.
 This provides a great way to decouple various aspects of your application.

 ## Basic Usage